 She moved into her current home in De Beauvoir Town in 1972 and has been there ever since.

 “She loves it here,” Alison said.
 “She’s got all her friends here and really gets involved with as much as she can in the community.

 “When we were unable to come and visit during the lockdown, I contacted the De Beauvoir Association to see what support they could provide.
-Right away Kate McFarlane said that she knew Joan.
+Right away the team said that they knew Joan.
 I had no idea Mum was so well known in the area!

 “Two volunteers for the Association, Max and his partner Alex, have generously been doing her shopping, running errands and making sure she’s okay, which is wonderful.”